Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

 ![Product list](/Assets/Screenshots/PIM/Products/List/Products.png "[Product list]")

-1. Click the drop-down list *Variants* at the top of the products list.
+1. Click the *Variants* drop-down list at the top of the products list.
   The options below are displayed:
   - **Hide child products**: No product variants are displayed in the product list.
   - **List all products**: All products and their variants are displayed in the product list.

-2. Select the desired variant view in the drop-down list *Variants* .
+2. Select the desired variant view in the *Variants* drop-down list.
   Depending on the selection, the product list displays all products or only the master products.

 ### Next steps